rpytel1/log-strategy/README.md

 ## Data Mining and Extraction

 Run  the app.java class in DataPreprocessor/TermExtractor/src/ the Parser with "-Xmx4g -Xmx8g -XX:+UseG1GC" compiler options.
+Wait for py4j to open a gateway.
-Furthermore run DataMiner.py in DataPreprocessor/ and set INPUT_PATH to a directory containing all java classes as an argument.
+Afterwards run DataMiner.py in directory DataPreprocessor and set INPUT_PATH to a directory containing all java classes as an argument.
+You can find the results in results directory in filteredCode2 and filteredRNN.

 ## Training
 To run training of Neural network invoke: